Leonard Bernstein: 1980s: A Quiet Place, and Tanglewood

 In 1983, Bernstein wrote a new opera, A Quiet Place, with a libretto by Stephen Wadsworth.
 The opera premiered at the Houston Grand Opera on June 17, 1983, conducted by John DeMain.
 The opera was a sequel to Bernstein's 1951 opera Trouble in Tahiti, which preceded the new opera at the premiere.
 In 1984, Bernstein and Wadsworth reconfigured A Quiet Place to include Trouble in Tahiti in its middle.
 This version was performed at La Scala and the Kennedy Center, with John Mauceri conducting.
-In 1986, Bernstein himself conducted and recorded the work at the Vienna State Opera.
+In 1986, after a third revision, Bernstein himself conducted and recorded the work at the Vienna State Opera.